-Class lists are formed two weeks prior to the beginning of school.
+Class lists are formed two weeks prior to the beginning of school based on the above priorities.
 All other children will be placed on a waiting list for available openings and will be enrolled by the same priorities.

 COMPATIBILITY DETERMINATION